 What is Osteopathy?

-Osteopathy was established by Dr Andrew Taylor Still (1828-1917) however, it was not until the 1970's that Osteopathy was successfully applied to treating horses.
+Osteopathy was originally established by Dr Andrew Taylor Still (1828-1917) in the USA in the late 1800's initially to treat humans and help them be as healthy as possible without medication or surgery.
+It was not until the 1970's that Osteopathy was successfully applied to treating horses.
 More recently in the 1990's, osteopathy was successfully applied to treat wild and exotic animal and bird species.
 An Osteopath working with animals, will follow the same principles as human Osteopathy.

 Osteopathy is frequently referred to as treatment/manipulation of bones - especially the back and spinal column.
 However, osteopathy is more than that.
 Osteopathic treatment examines movement restrictions, treating the body as a whole with the aim of improving mobility and reducing inflammatory processes.
 The principle is that the body can heal itself and is self-regulatory - therefore if one joint is blocked or a muscle is tense it will affect other parts of the body.
 These restrictions in the articulations and soft tissues are called Osteopathic lesions.
 An osteopath will look at the entire body and its range of movements not necessarily directly manipulating the joint- in any event an osteopathic lesion is not a bone out of place.
 By manipulation an osteopath will help achieve the animals normal equilbrium.